ashishdash208/geo-data-application/README.md

 ```bash
 npm run server
 ```

+#### Sample Files
+The samples fodler contains some GeoJSON and KML files for you start trying out the application.
 ### LICENSE
 Feel free to modify any sections to better suit your project or preferences!